ibm-cloud-docs/hpc-ibm-spectrumlsf/considerations-for-HPC-cluster-compute-types.md

 * Optical Proximity Correction (OPC) in EDA
 * Full chip Integrated Circuit Validator (ICV) in EDA
 * Any Hadoop map/reduce or Spark workload
-* MPI workloads that cannot fit on a single virtual machine
+* MPI workloads that cannot fit on a single virtual system

 The recommendation for such workloads is to start with BX2-16x64 as it gives the best performance in tests so far.
 Based on your results, you might get insight into alternative options that might better suit your specific workload.
 Some workloads might be network-latency sensitive, and {{site.data.keyword.cloud_notm}} configurations might not appear promising; yet even for these cases, engage with the offering owner and your sales team so the HPC experts can evaluate your specific requirements and provide assistance.